getfider/fider.io/content/docs/api/best-practices.md

 <strong id="service-account">Service Account</strong>

-A common approach when using Fider API is to sign in with a generic email address (like `admin@yourcompany.com`), then switch to an Administrator user and promote the new user to an Adminitrator as well.
-This allows you to use a common user account on all API operations, which having to use a personal user account.
+A common approach when using Fider API is to sign in with a generic email address (like `admin@yourcompany.com`), then switch to an Administrator user and promote the new user to an Administrator as well.
+This allows you to use a common user account on all API operations, whithout having to use a personal user account.

 <strong id="use-impersonation-property">How to properly use impersonation</strong>